Azure/devops-governance/README.md

 - `veggies-prod-rg`
 - `infra-shared-rg`

-#### Environment Resources

-Each "environment" has

-- Azure Storage Account
-- Azure Key Vault
-- Service Principal - Contributor for automation
-- Service Principal - Read-Only for Key Vault (used for Integration with Azure Pipelines Secrets)
+Be aware that in practice per [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework), these boundaries [should be Azure Subscriptions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/#governance-best-practices), not Resource Groups.

 # Contributing

-This demo was created with &hearts; by the FastTrack engineer [Julie Ng](https://github.com/julie-ng) and based on experience with Azure customers new to CI/CD and DevOps.
+This demo was created with &hearts; by the FastTrack engineer [Julie Ng](https://github.com/julie-ng) and based on previous experience as an Enterprise Architct and current experieince with Azure customers new to CI/CD and DevOps.
 After regularly breaking and fixing the demo in onboarding sessions, it was automated.

 Learn more about [FastTrack for Azure &rarr;](https://aka.ms/fasttrackforazure)